ethereum-optimism/specs/specs/interop.md

 ##### ChainID Invariant

 Without a guarantee on the set of dependencies of a chain, it may be impossible for the derivation pipeline to know which chain to source the initiating message from.
+This also allows for chain operators to explicitly define the set of chains that they depend on.

 ##### Only EOA Invariant